 Document Posting and Archiving

-You review the document captured by AutoEntry for legibility, and you confirm the data fields are correct.
-Then, you post the transaction from AutoEntry to QBO.
-Once AutoEntry posts the transaction and attached document to QBO, AutoEntry saves the transaction in an archive.
+The bookkeeper reviews the document captured by AutoEntry for legibility and confirms the data fields are consistent with the bookkeeping interface document.
+Then, the bookkeeper posts the transaction from AutoEntry to QBO.
+Once AutoEntry posts the transaction and attaches the associated document to QBO, then the bookkeeper archives the transaction in AutoEntry.
 The archive of transactions is useful when you receive a bill, and you are not sure if it is a duplicate.
 With a quick check in the archive, you see if the bill has already been submitted.
 When AutoEntry publishes a transaction to QBO, you can search for the transaction by vendor, customer, account, date, or by some combination of these parameters.
 This means that accounting transactions with supporting documentation are readily available to you or your accountant.
 This is valuable because the information is available when needed for an audit, tax return, or some other purpose.

 These workflows are performed at least semi-monthly or up to once per day, depending upon transaction volume.
 You may choose to manage your workflows, including these two (provided below), using a cloud-based application.
 The one I use is 17hats.